I-UmerKhan/web-scraping/README.md

 # web-scraping
-creating a dataframe by scraping data from website
+creating a dataframe by scraping data from website.